 International Liquid Crystal Society ILCS since he started working seriously with liquid crystals in 1998, and he has engaged actively in the society's activities.
 Between 2008 and 2015 he relaunched and managed the

-Outside his work as a scientist, he very much enjoys music, movies and art.
+Outside his work as a scientist, he very much enjoys music, movies and art, as well as cooking (mainly the Italian cuisine) and tasting good wines.
 During his high school years he played in a pop band and during his time as an undergraduate student he was working as a DJ for four years in the Chalmers student union DJ organization

 resumé for Jan Lagerwall here.